-At the British School of Amsterdam the vast majority of students will follow the Cambridge IGCSE English First Language course.
+The vast majority of pupils will follow the Cambridge IGCSE English First Language course.
 This course is principally for those pupils who are native English speakers or who otherwise have a high fluency in English.
 Those who are not first language speakers have the option to study the English as A Second Language IGCSE.